-Here’s a date-ordered list of my writing, outreach work, videography, and science communication.
+Here’s a date-ordered list of selected examples of my writing, outreach work, videography, and science communication – any questions, just let me know!

 I’m writing a book!
 We’re still very much in the early planning stages – but keep your eyes and ears open for updates.